microsoft/ELL/docs/tutorials/Getting-Started-with-Image-Classification-on-the-Raspberry-Pi/index.md

 image = cv2.imread("coffeemug.jpg")
 ```

 The image stored in the `image` variable cannot be sent to the model as-is, because the model takes its input as an array of `float` values.
 Moreover, the model expects the input image to have a certain shape and a specific ordering of the color channels (which, in this case, is Blue-Green-Red).
-Since preparing images for the model is such a common operation, we created a helper function for it called `prepare_image_for_model`.
+Since preparing images for the model is such a common operation, we created a helper function for it named `prepare_image_for_model`.
 Copy and paste the code for [prepare_image_for_model](/ELL/tutorials/Getting-Started-with-Image-Classification-on-the-Raspberry-Pi/imageHelper.py) and put it at the top of the file, right after the `import model` statement.
 Then, call the helper function to prepare your image.

 ```python
 input = prepare_image_for_model(image, input_shape.columns, input_shape.rows)